-- POLICY 6.3.1 Educate residents, businesses, developers and other community members on climate science and the most effective ways they can take action to adapt and mitigate for a changing climate, including transportation and energy choices, local food production and consumption, the sharing economy, sustainability at work programs and waste reduction. - POLICY 6.3.2 Be an advocate and early adopter of emerging technologies and strive to be a model for how small cities can adapt to climate change. - POLICY 6.3.3 Incorporate best available science related to energy conservation and climate change adaptation into planning and development review. - POLICY 6.3.4 Regularly update the City's Climate Action Plan to identify strategies for addressing climate change and include emerging technologies and programs. - POLICY 6.3.5 Promote climate-resilient vegetation, landscaping, and local food systems.
+- POLICY 6.3.1 Educate residents, businesses, developers and other community members on climate science and the most effective ways they can take action to adapt and mitigate for a changing climate, including transportation and energy choices, local food production and consumption, the sharing economy, sustainability at work programs and waste reduction. - POLICY 6.3.2 Be an advocate and early adopter of emerging technologies and strive to be a model for how small cities can mitigate and adapt to climate change. - POLICY 6.3.3 Incorporate best available science related to energy conservation and climate change adaptation into planning and development review.